Veraticus/huey/README.markdown

 ## Quasi-Legal Mumbo-Jumbo

-I am not affiliated with Phillips or the Phillips Hue in any way.
+I am not affiliated with Philips or the Philips Hue in any way.
 I just think it's neat.
 While this Gem works for me, if it causes your lights to catastrophically fail it's not my fault.
 (Though I think the chances of this happening are pretty unlikely, you never know.)

 ## Contributors